PrudhviGNV/Face-Recognisation-Based-Attendence/README.md

 # face Recognition Based Attendence
+ - ###### An OpenCV project

+ ## Overview :
+ The idea of this project is to automate the manual work of taking attendance using face recognition techology.
+We can implement face recognition algorithms with ease using OpenCV.
+ Mainly we have to code for:
+ - **face recognition** : Includes taking images, training images to algorithm, track images --> using OpenCV
+ - **User interface** : Includes GUI components such as buttons like take images, train images, track images, form input components like enter ID, NAME; Notification and attendance --> using tkinter
+ - **Backend functionalities** : Includes using Database(secondary storage here), file manipulation using OS,printing attendance in excel sheet.
+ Here we design an interface using tkinter module which consists of following components:
+ - Take images
+ - Train images
+ - Track images
+ - Enter ID, Name -> input_forms
+ - Notification, Attendace
+ So let's drive into it..

 ## Intro ..
 how to code face recognition with OpenCV, after all this is the only reason why you are reading this article, right?
 OK then.
-You might say that our mind can do these things easily but to actually code them into a computer is difficult?
+You might say that our mind can do these things of face recognition so  easily but to actually code them into a computer is difficult?
 Don't worry, it is not.
 Thanks to OpenCV, coding face recognition is as easier as it feels.
 The coding steps for face recognition are very similar in real life also.

-- Training Data Gathering: Gather face data (face images in this case) of the persons you want to recognize
+- **Data Gathering**: Gather face data (face images in this case) of the persons you want to recognize
-- Training of Recognizer: Feed that face data (and respective names of each face) to the face recognizer so that it can learn.
+- **Training of Recognizer:** Feed that face data (and respective names of each face) to the face recognizer so that it can learn.
-- Recognition: Feed new faces of the persons and see if the face recognizer you just trained recognizes them.
+- **Recognition:** Feed new faces of the persons and see if the face recognizer you just trained recognizes them.

+OpenCV is a game changer in this AI world .
+It advances and automates many tasks in so many domains.
+It has so many highly optimised , powerful and ready go algorithms which can implemented in a single line.
 OpenCV comes equipped with built in face recognizer, all you have to do is feed it the face data.
 It's that simple and this how it will look once we are done coding it.

 ## OpenCV Face Recognizers

 OpenCV has three built in face recognizers and thanks to OpenCV's clean coding, you can use any of them by just changing a single line of code.
 Below are the names of those face recognizers and their OpenCV calls.

-1. EigenFaces Face Recognizer Recognizer - `cv2.face.createEigenFaceRecognizer()`
+1. **EigenFaces Face Recognizer Recognizer** - `cv2.face.createEigenFaceRecognizer()`
-2. FisherFaces Face Recognizer Recognizer - `cv2.face.createFisherFaceRecognizer()`
+2. **FisherFaces Face Recognizer Recognizer** - `cv2.face.createFisherFaceRecognizer()`
-3. Local Binary Patterns Histograms (LBPH) Face Recognizer - `cv2.face.createLBPHFaceRecognizer()`
+3. **Local Binary Patterns Histograms (LBPH) Face Recognizer** - `cv2.face.createLBPHFaceRecognizer()`